a-t-0/Goldtouch_keyboard_driver/Readme.md

 # Creating/Modding your own Keyboard with a Raspberry Pico

 This repository lets you use your Raspberri Pico as a keyboard.
-It helps you get the wiring sceme after you wired your keyboard, and then writes the code needed to use your Pico as a keyboard, using that sceme.
+It helps you get the wiring scheme after you wired your keyboard, and then writes the code needed to use your Pico as a keyboard, using that scheme.
 It has a separate debugging tool to show you which wire(s) have a bad connection if some keys don't work.